 Vijayalakshmi Silks And Sarees

+Head to RmKV, one of Chennai's most loved saree houses in Bangalore this festive season.
 You’ll find everything from classic Kanjivaram sarees to art silks, themed drapes, Pochampally weaves, and nine-yard sarees at this store.
 Prices start at INR 1,500 upwards.